COUNCIL RULES 2012-2016

 The Council shall appoint all committees or subcommittees, and no committee or subcommittee created by Council shall have authority to create its own subcommittees or sub-subcommittees.
 The Council may from time to time appoint special committees for the purpose of holding public hearings on any matter and for such other purposes as it may designate.
 A quorum rule of two (2) Council Members is applied to all standing committee, special committee and subcommittee meetings.

-Any elected City official who attends a Committee meeting shall have the right to participate in the Committee's discussion whether or not the official is a member of the Committee.
+The Mayor, City Treasurer and any member of Council who attends a Committee meeting shall have the right to participate in the Committee's discussion, whether or not such official is a member of the Committee.

-1. All Education Committee meetings will be held on the third Monday of each month at 5:30 P.M. in the Council Chambers.
+1. A regular Education Committee meeting will be held on the third Wednesday of each month at 5:30 P.M. in the Council Chambers.

-3. All Operations, Management, Budget and Legislative Affairs Committee meetings will be held on the third Wednesday of each month at 6:00 P.M. in the Council Chambers.
+3. A regular Operations, Management, Budget and Legislative Affairs Committee meeting will be held on the third Monday of each month at 5:30 P.M. in the Council Chambers.

-4. All Planning and Economic Development Committee meetings will be held on the first Tuesday of each month at 6:00 P.M. in the Council Chambers.
+4. A regular Planning, Economic Development and Housing Committee meeting will be held on the first Tuesday of each month at 5:30 P.M. in the Council Chambers.

-5. All Public Works, Parks and Environment Committee meetings will be held on the fourth Thursday of each month at 6:00 P.M. in the Council Chambers.
+5. A regular Public Works, Parks and Environment Committee meeting will be held on the fourth Thursday of each month at 5:30 P.M. in the Council Chambers.

-6. All Quality of Life, Public Safety and Housing Committee meetings will be held on the third Tuesday of each month at 5:30 P.M. in the Council Chambers.
+6. A regular Quality of Life and Public Safety Committee meeting will be held on the third Tuesday of each month at 5:30 P.M. in the Council Chambers.

 Committee Chairpersons reserve the right to hold Committee meetings throughout the community with proper notice to the Town and City Clerk's Office and the community.

-Committee meetings will be convened at the discretion of the Chairperson.
+Committee meetings may be cancelled or additional meetings scheduled at the discretion of the Chairperson.

-The agenda for each regularly scheduled meeting of a Standing Committee shall be delivered to the Mayor, the Town Clerk and all Council Members at least 48 hours prior to the meeting.
+The agenda for each regularly scheduled meeting of a Standing Committee shall be delivered to the Mayor, the Town and City Clerk and all Council Members at least 48 hours prior to the meeting.

 Any regularly scheduled Standing Committee meeting falling on a legal holiday, or the evening before a holiday, or on an evening when a Council meeting has been scheduled by operation of law shall be rescheduled for the first evening thereafter.

-A special meeting of a Standing Committee can be called upon no less than 48 hours notice by the Chairperson filing a written notice of the meeting with the Town Clerk and mailing a notice to all proper persons.
-The Chairperson may not file such a notice until he or she has the approval of at least one other Committee Member, and the Chairpersons shall call the meeting on behalf of all those who consented.
+A special meeting of a Standing Committee can be called upon no less than 48 hours' notice by the Chairperson filing a written notice of the meeting with the Town and City Clerk and mailing a notice to all proper persons.
+Such Chairperson may not file such a notice until he or she has the approval of at least one other Committee Member, and such Chairperson shall call the meeting on behalf of all those who consented.
 Should at least three (3) Committee Members request a special meeting, the Chairperson shall file a notice and call a meeting at their request.

 All reports of Committees appointed by the Council shall be in writing.
 Assistance to each Standing Committee for the purpose of preparing reports shall be provided by City staff.
-Reports shall include general information on the subject matter, a brief summary of discussion, the proposed action, and the Committee vote.
+Reports shall include general information on the subject matter, a brief summary of discussion, the proposed action, and the Committee vote (including how each member voted).

-X. By vote of five (5) Members of Council, a Committee may be discharged from reporting or acting upon an item.
+X. By vote of five (5) Members of Council, or with the consent of the Committee Chairperson, a Committee may be discharged from reporting or acting upon an item.
 An item so discharged may be voted upon by Council.

 XI.
 There shall be a Committee of the Whole comprised of the entire Court of Common Council.
 The Committee of the Whole shall meet at 6:00 p.m. and end at 7:00 p.m. at the first regularly held Council Meeting of each month for the purpose of taking public comment on issues of interest to the community.
-Additional meetings of the Committee of the Whole may be called at the discretion of the Council President, or by any three (3) Council Members but with no less than 48 hours notice filed with the Town Clerk.
-The Council may invite the Mayor at appropriate times to discuss policy matters or other issues needing attention.
+Additional meetings of the Committee of the Whole may be called at the discretion of the Council President, or by any three (3) Council Members but with no less than 48 hours' notice filed with the Town and City Clerk.
+The Council may invite the Mayor or other city officials at appropriate times to discuss policy matters or other issues needing attention.

 XII.
-The Clerk shall prepare, maintain and have printed an adequate Journal of the proceedings of the Council.
-He shall not be required to include speeches.
+The Town and City Clerk shall prepare, maintain and have printed an adequate Journal of the proceedings of the Council.
+The Town and City Clerk shall not be required to include speeches.

 XIII.
 The latest published edition of Robert's Rules of Order, Revised, shall be parliamentary authority in the Council except as otherwise provided in these rules.
-Interpretation of Council and other rules shall be the responsibility of the Corporation Counsel.
+Interpretation of Council and other rules shall be the responsibility of the Legislative and Legal Advisor, or in the absence of the Legislative and Legal Advisor, the designee of the Corporation Counsel.

 XVI.
-No matter requiring action by the Council shall be considered unless the written document initiating the matter has been filed with the Clerk on or before twelve o'clock noon on the Wednesday preceding the day of the meeting at which the matter is introduced.
-If Wednesday is a holiday the deadline will be moved to twelve o’clock noon on the next business day.
-Only items submitted by the Mayor, Court of Common Council, Chief Operating Officer, City Departments and other elected City Officials shall be submitted for the Council meeting.
+No matter requiring action by the Council shall be considered unless the written document initiating the matter has been filed with the Town and City Clerk on or before twelve o'clock noon on the Wednesday preceding the day of the meeting at which the matter is introduced.
+If Wednesday is a holiday the deadline will be moved to twelve o'clock noon on the next business day.
+Only items submitted by the Mayor, or a member the Court of Common Council shall be submitted for the Council meeting.

-All members of the Council shall be promptly notified by the Clerk of the nature of any documents filed with him on or before 4:30 p.m. on the day following the deadline for filing.
-The Clerk shall furnish each Councilman, the Mayor, and the Corporation Counsel, a package containing all agenda backup material.
+All members of the Council shall be promptly notified by the Town and City Clerk of the nature of any documents filed with him on or before 4:30 p.m. on the day following the deadline for filing.
+The Town and City Clerk shall furnish each member of Council, the Mayor, the Corporation Counsel, and the Legislative and Legal Advisor a package containing all agenda backup material.

 This Council Rule shall not be suspended except in the case of an emergency.
 "Emergency" shall be defined, for the purposes of this Rule, as a matter that must be considered by the Council for the immediate preservation of (1) the public peace, health